Lorenz's blind snake

-Lorenz's blind snake (Ramphotyphlops lorenzi) is a species of snake in the family Typhlopidae.
+Lorenz's blind snake (Ramphotyphlops lorenzi), also known commonly as Lorenz's worm snake, is a species of snake in the family Typhlopidae.
+The species is native to Maritime Southeast Asia.

 Etymology

 The specific name, lorenzi, is in honor of German ornithologist Theodore K. Lorenz.

 Geographic range

 R. lorenzi is found in Indonesia (Borneo).

+Behavior

+R. lorenzi is terrestrial and fossorial.